mahran01/ISB10103-Assignment/README.md

 ### Question

 You as a junior programmer at Beauty Salon.
-Your task is to produce a Sale System : the new outlet in Gombak.
+Your task is to produce a Sale System for the new outlet in Gombak.
 Your system should be able to display as following screen.

 ![](/assets/images/01.png)

-You are required to write a program to per:m the following tasks:
+You are required to write a program to perform the following tasks:

 #### Task 1